waldoj/technology-budgeting/docs/index.md

 The public deserves a government that provides the same world-class technology they get from the commercial marketplace.
 Trust in government depends on it.

-This handbook is designed for executives, budget specialists, legislators, and other "non-technical" decision-makers who fund or oversee state government technology projects that receive federal funding and implement the necessary technology to support federal programs.
+This handbook is designed for executives, budget specialists, legislators, and other "non-technical" decision-makers who fund or oversee state government technology projects.
 It can help you set these projects up for success by asking the right questions, identifying the right outcomes, and equally important, empowering you with a basic knowledge of the fundamental principles of modern software design.

 This handbook also gives you the tools you need to start tackling related problems like: